Beyond Prague / The traveler’s guide to culinary Brno

 Domovina is intimate, casual, and incredibly popular among Brno locals seeking a fresh, flavorful midday meal.
 The menu is a love letter to Vietnamese street food, built entirely on authentic family recipes passed down through generations.
 Their signature bowls are a masterclass in balance, packed with fresh herbs, pickled vegetables, and perfectly marinated proteins.
 The crispy chicken bowl, or Cơm Gà Chiên, is a standout favorite that consistently draws a line out the door.
 Grabbing lunch at Domovina and eating it at your own pace before browsing the nearby historic market is the quintessential self-guided Brno experience.

-Casual & Vibrant Bites
+Casual & vibrant bites

 Sometimes, travel demands a pause.
 When you want to rest your feet, review your self-guided tour map, and enjoy something fresh and restorative, Brno’s cafe culture delivers.